 Vulnerability scans and techniques such as penetration testing and red teaming contribute to a security team's ability to understand where gaps exist in their defenses.
-However, many organizations have far more technical vulnerabilities, more weaknesses in their security processes and policies, and more employees susceptible to social engineering than they could possibly patch, harden, and train in the immediate future.
+However, many organizations have far more process vulnerabilities and more weaknesses in their security practices and policies than they can fix in the short term.

-Security intelligence enables security leaders to pinpoint the challenges that need to be addressed first by indicating:
+Intelligence enables security leaders to pinpoint the challenges that need to be addressed first by indicating:

-- The threat actors most likely to target the \square organization - The TTPs those threat actors use, and the weaknesses \square they tend to exploit
+- \checkmark The threat actors most likely to target the organization - The TTPs those threat actors use, and the weaknesses they tend to exploit